 About Barend Schipper

-"A very talented composer.
-His sense for colour in harmony and instrumentation and his voyage to a personal musical language are quite remarkable."
+"I had the pleasure to meet Barend Schipper.
+He appeared to me as a very talented composer.
+His feeling for colour in harmony and instrumentation and his research for a personal musical language are quite remarkable."

 Jacqueline Fontyn, Brussels, composer a.o. for the Queen Elisabeth Concours

-"Dear Barend Schipper, today I had finally the time to listen to your beautiful CD (Nijinski), [...] exquisite, visual evocative music, which fitted to the Sardinian landscape [...] and well played too.
+"Dear Barend Schipper, today I had finally the time to listen to your beautiful CD Dances of Nijinsky.
+Exquisite, visual evocative music, which fitted to the Sardinian landscape; and well played too.
 Heartfelt thanks!"

 Frans Brüggen (1934 - 2014) was the conductor of the Orchestra of the 18th Century